-Daniel Skinner is a political scientist and health policy researcher who is currently Associate Professor of Health Policy in the Department of Social Medicine at Ohio University, Heritage College of Osteopathic Medicine, on the Dublin, Ohio campus.
+Daniel Skinner is a political scientist who is currently Associate Professor of Health Policy in the Department of Social Medicine at Ohio University, Heritage College of Osteopathic Medicine, on the Dublin, Ohio campus.
 He earned his Ph.D in political science from the City University of New York.
-Dan teaches, researches, and is active in health politics and policy, especially in areas of health care access, health care reform, and access to health care services for vulnerable and underserved populations.
-In addition to serving as co-editor of Not Far from Me: Stories of Opioids and Ohio, Dan is the author of Medical Necessity: Health Care Access and the Politics of Decision Making (University of Minnesota Press, forthcoming 2019) and more than two dozen peer-reviewed academic articles in health policy, medical education, and political theory.
+Dan teaches, researches, and is active in health politics and policy, especially in areas of health care access, health care reform, and the historical and rhetorical underpinnings of how we think about policy.
+In addition to serving as co-editor of Not Far from Me: Stories of Opioids and Ohio, Dan is the author of Medical Necessity: Health Care Access and the Politics of Decision Making (University of Minnesota Press, 2019) and more than two dozen peer-reviewed academic articles in health policy, medical education, and political theory.
 He is currently working on a co-authored book (with Berkeley Franz and Jonathan Wynn) on hospital-community relations for the University of Chicago Press.

-Dan is co-director of the Osteopathic Health Policy Fellowship and director of Ohio University’s Comparative Health Systems--Cuba program, which affords him an opportunity to travel to Cuba with Ohio University students to learn about Cuba’s health care system.
-He is also host of Prognosis Ohio, a bi-weekly podcast that addresses a wide range of health care policy and politics issues in Ohio.
+Dan is co-director of the Osteopathic Health Policy Fellowship, director of Ohio University’s Comparative Health Systems--Cuba program, and host of Prognosis Ohio, a bi-weekly podcast affiliated with Columbus-based NPR-affiliate WCBE, and which addresses a wide range of health care policy and politics issues in Ohio.
 Follow him on Twitter at @danielrskinner.